The Controversy About Deaf Children Learning Sign Language

 Should Deaf Children Learn Sign Language?

-Controversy has raged among educators and professionals working with children with profound hearing loss about whether deaf children benefit from learning sign language.
+As someone who has volunteered with deaf children and worked with people in the deaf community, I have observed that controversy has raged among educators and professionals working with children with profound hearing loss about whether deaf children benefit from learning sign language.
 Whereas some argue that sign is the natural language of the deaf, others believe that sign may inhibit the ability to learn vocal and written language.

 Approximately 90 percent of parents of deaf children are hearing (i.e., not deaf themselves), and they are often caught in the middle of conflicting advice about whether or not their children should learn sign language.